 Yeah, those.

 But the things are illegal in New York, under Penal Law section 265.01, which also bans switchblades, brass knuckles, sword canes (my personal favorite), and throwing stars, in case you need to go check your inventory.
 Maloney was arrested for possession of nunchaku in 2000, after a worker near his home called police and claimed that Maloney had pointed a rifle at him.
 Maloney denies that, and says he was merely observing the man through a telescope.
-But a 12-hour standoff followed.
-Maloney says he was eventually tricked into leaving his home and was arrested without a warrant.
-According to the report, police didn't find a rifle, but did find a couple of unregistered handguns and the nunchaku.
+But police responded and a 12-hour standoff followed.
+Maloney says he was eventually tricked into leaving his home and was arrested (peacefully).
+According to the report, police didn’t find a rifle, but did find a couple of unregistered handguns and the nunchaku.
 Maloney pleaded guilty to disorderly conduct, but then declared war on the anti-nunchaku law.

 Striking like a snake, Maloney hands his